dotnet/docfx/docs/designs/dependency-repository.md

 ## How to config

-Define your dependent repositories in `docfx.yml` `dependencies` configuration with alias:
+Define the dependent repositories in `docfx.yml` `dependencies` configuration with alias:

 Example: